mvpjava/docker-swarm-development-env/README.md

 - Save in directory $DOCKER_ECLIPSE_WORKSPACE_DIR"
 - When project is created then run a maven "clean package" build to get uber jar created in $ECLIPSE_WORKSPACE_DIR

-Once the jar is created with all its dependancies (fat/uber jar), it is then placed in a directory volume bind mounts by Docker into the JDK container.
+Once the fat/uber jar is created with all its dependancies , we can fire up the entire docker swarm stack with a single command ...

-The jar is then executed (will connect to mongo and periodically add documents in an endless loop) Make sure to git clone of this repo in the same directory in which you ran the STS Docker container
+$ ./run_stack.sh

 The Docker swarm stack will reference Docker objects like overlay networks, secrets and configs available only in Docker swarm.
 This will allow us to better reproduce non-developer environments and also improve the